 The next most expensive state is the volcanic island of Hawaii.
 Despite being 2,000 miles away from the American mainland it became the most recent US state in 1959 and Hawaiian natives will have to pay an average of $3.909 per gallon of gas to get around the island.

 3 – Nevada: $3.612 per gallon

 Nevada is home to the loneliest road in America, the US Route 50.
 If you ever find yourself at a gas station on it you’ll have to pay the third-highest rates in the country, as the fuel cost there is $3.612 per gallon.

-Fuel price changes in America
+Gas price changes in America

-Global fuel prices always fluctuate but there has been a steady increase over the decades.
+Global gasoline prices always fluctuate but there has been a steady increase over the decades.
 Long gone are the boom days of post-war America when gas-guzzling V8s could do a quarter-mile at a time for practically the same cost as walking.

-In recent years petrol prices have still been increasing at a rapid pace, but which states have seen the smallest and largest increases since the turn of the century?
+In recent years prices have still been increasing at a rapid pace, but which states have seen the smallest and largest increases since the turn of the century?

 1 – Illinois